 Promising performance and lifestyle in equal parts, the CB300R naked bike returns for 2022 featuring Honda’s Neo-Sports Café design in its most lightweight representation.
 Boasting good power and minimal unsprung weight, it delivers responsive, precise handling and excellent braking performance, thanks in part to standard two-channel ABS with an IMU.
 The minimalist style centralizes weight for optimum chassis feel, performance and balance, while attitude is expressed through exposed, blacked-out hardware and dramatic cutaway tail.
 The ultimate lightweight sport-naked machine, the CB300R boasts many of the premium features found on its larger-capacity siblings.

 Recent CB300R Changes?
-What is the difference between the 2019, 2020 and 2021 CB300R models?
+What is the difference between the 2022-2019 CB300R models?
 Did Honda change anything on them throughout their lifespan to date?
 Yes.
-Mechanically the three model years are the same but Honda did make some tweaks in the aesthetic department with finishing the wheels in a new bronze color paint (pictured below) and a new color option on the paint for 2020-2021 too with a Matte Pearl Blue.
+Mechanically the four model years are the same but Honda did make some tweaks in the color department.
 The biggest change to date is that starting in 2020, Honda discontinued the CB300R without ABS.
 If you want to buy a new CB300R, you HAVE to buy the CB300R with ABS.
-There is NO 2021 CB300R without ABS.
-Maybe I should mention that one more time to make it clear haha?
-Unsure what ABS means with the CB300R?
-ABS = Anti-Lock Braking System commonly referred to as “anti-lock brakes”.
+There is NO 2022 CB300R without ABS.

 - 1. | Introduction